 Ticket Sales & Seating

-Seating in the theatre will always follow the current public health guidelines for capacity and distancing.
+Seating in the theatre will always follow the current public health guidelines for capacity.

 - There will be no financial penalty for cancellations due to COVID-related illness.
 Full refunds or free exchanges will be made.

 - Should PHT need to cancel an event due to COVID-related illness or health orders, PHT will offer full refunds or the opportunity to donate the ticket value.

 - Should public health guidelines change after tickets have been sold to an event, patrons will be notified and have the opportunity to change or refund their ticket if so desired.

 Space and Capacity Limits